Grammar and the Language Learner

 Part of advanced language proficiency is knowing “the rules for breaking the rules.”
 Such a proficiency level takes time, but you will get there eventually.
 You can make your language-learning experience richer and more fulfilling if you accept language for what it is and experience the richness of all its varieties—including standard grammar.

-Ask your language instructor to have a discussion about this page and the above video.
+If you're currently in a second- or foreign-language course, ask your language instructor discuss the information on this page and the above video.
 Your instructor and classmates may have ideas you disagree with; keep an open mind and be respectful.